June 2015 Turkish general election: Electoral system

-Turkey elects 550 Members of Parliament to the Grand National Assembly using the D'Hondt method, a party-list proportional representation system.
-In order to return MPs to parliament, a party needs to gain more than 10% of the vote nationwide, meaning that parties may win the most votes in certain areas but not win any MPs due to a low result overall.
-The parliamentary threshold of 10% has been subject to intense scrutiny by opposition members, since all votes cast for parties polling under 10% are spoilt and allow the parties overcoming the national threshold to win seats much more easily, e.g. in the 2002 general election where the AKP won with 34.28% of the vote but won nearly two-thirds of the seats.
+Turkey was to elect 550 Members of Parliament to the Grand National Assembly using the D'Hondt method, a party-list proportional representation system.
+In order to return MPs to parliament, a party needed to gain more than 10% of the vote nationwide, meaning that parties may win the most votes in certain areas but not win any MPs due to a low result overall.
+The parliamentary threshold of 10% had been subject to intense scrutiny by opposition members, since all votes cast for parties polling under 10% are spoilt and allow the parties overcoming the national threshold to win seats much more easily, e.g. in the 2002 general election where the AKP won with 34.28% of the vote but won nearly two-thirds of the seats.

-The parliamentary threshold does not apply to independents, meaning that Kurdish nationalist politicians who poll strongly in the south-east but are not able to win 10% of the overall vote stand as independents rather than as party candidates.
+The parliamentary threshold does not apply to independents, which is why Kurdish nationalist politicians who poll strongly in the south-east but are not able to win 10% of the overall vote stood as independents rather than as party candidates.
 This was the case in the 2007 and 2011 general election, where the Kurdish Democratic Society Party and the Peace and Democracy Party fielded independent candidates respectively.

 Electoral districts

-Turkey is split into 85 electoral districts, which elect a certain number of Members to the Grand National Assembly of Turkey.
-The Assembly has a total of 550 seats, which each electoral district allocated a certain number of MPs in proportion to their population.
+Turkey was split into 85 electoral districts at the time, which elect a certain number of Members to the Grand National Assembly of Turkey.
+The Assembly had a total of 550 seats, which each electoral district allocated a certain number of MPs in proportion to their population.
 The Supreme Electoral Council of Turkey conducts population reviews of each district before the election and can increase or decrease a district's number of seats according to their electorate.

-In all but three cases, electoral districts share the same name and borders of the 81 Provinces of Turkey, with the exception of İzmir, İstanbul and Ankara.
-Provinces electing between 19 and 36 MPs are split into two electoral districts, while any province electing above 36 MPs are divided into three.
-As the country's three largest provinces, İzmir and Ankara are divided into two subdistricts while İstanbul is divided into three.
+In all but three cases, electoral districts shared the same name and borders of the 81 Provinces of Turkey, with the exception of İzmir, Istanbul and Ankara.
+Provinces electing between 19 and 36 MPs were split into two electoral districts, while any province electing above 36 MPs were divided into three.
+As the country's three largest provinces, İzmir and Ankara were divided into two subdistricts while Istanbul was divided into three.
 The distribution of elected MPs per electoral district is shown below.